Transformer Wave Function for two dimensional frustrated magnets: emergence of a Spin-Liquid Phase in the Shastry-Sutherland Model: Abstract

 \section{Abstract}

-Quantum magnetism in two-dimensional systems represents a lively branch of modern condensed-matter physics.
-In the presence of competing super-exchange couplings, magnetic order is frustrated and can be suppressed down to zero temperature, leading to exotic ground states.
-The Shastry-Sutherland model, describing $S=1/2$ degrees of freedom interacting in a two-dimensional lattice, portrays a simple example of highly-frustrated magnetism, capturing the low-temperature behavior of SrCu$_2$(BO$_3$)$_2$ with its intriguing properties.
-Here, we investigate this problem by using a Vision Transformer to define an extremely accurate variational wave function.
-From a technical side, a pivotal achievement relies on using a deep neural network with real-valued parameters, parametrized with a Transformer, to map physical spin configurations into a high-dimensional feature space.
-Within this abstract space, the determination of the ground-state properties is simplified, requiring only a single output layer with complex-valued parameters.
-From the physical side, we supply strong evidence for the stabilization of a spin-liquid between the plaquette and antiferromagnetic phases.
-Our findings underscore the potential of Neural-Network Quantum States as a valuable tool for probing uncharted phases of matter, opening opportunities to establish the properties of many-body systems.
+Understanding quantum magnetism in two-dimensional systems represents a lively branch in modern condensed-matter physics.
+In the presence of competing super-exchange couplings, magnetic order is frustrated and can be suppressed down to zero temperature.
+Still, capturing the correct nature of the exact ground state is a highly complicated task, since energy gaps in the spectrum may be very small and states with different physical properties may have competing energies.
+Here, we introduce a variational {\it Ansatz} for two-dimensional frustrated magnets by leveraging the power of representation learning.
+The key idea is to use a particular deep neural network with real-valued parameters, a so-called Transformer, to map physical spin configurations into a high-dimensional feature space.
+Within this abstract space, the determination of the ground-state properties is simplified and requires only a shallow output layer with complex-valued parameters.
+We illustrate the efficacy of this variational {\it Ansatz} by studying the ground-state phase diagram of the Shastry-Sutherland model, which captures the low-temperature behavior of SrCu$_2$(BO$_3$)$_2$ with its intriguing properties.
+With highly accurate numerical simulations, we provide strong evidence for the stabilization of a spin-liquid between the plaquette and antiferromagnetic phases.
+In addition, a direct calculation of the triplet excitation at the $\Gamma$ point provides compelling evidence for a gapless spin liquid.
+Our findings underscore the potential of Neural-Network Quantum States as a valuable tool for probing uncharted phases of matter, and open up new possibilities for establishing the properties of many-body systems.